Alberta Highway 1

 Highway 1 is a major east–west highway in southern Alberta that forms the southern mainline of the Trans-Canada Highway.
-It runs from the British Columbia border near Lake Louise through Calgary to the Saskatchewan border east of Medicine Hat.
+It runs from the British Columbia border at Kicking Horse Pass near Lake Louise through Alberta's largest city, Calgary, to the Saskatchewan border east of Medicine Hat.
 It continues as Highway 1 into Saskatchewan and Manitoba.
 It spans approximately 534 km from Alberta's border with British Columbia in the west to its border with Saskatchewan in the east.
 Highway 1 is designated as a core route in Canada's National Highway System and is a core part of the developing Alberta Freeway Network.